-As your pet gets older, you will notice a milkiness in it's eyes.
-These are cataracts.
-Cataracts are caused by a clouding of the lenses.
-There are medical conditions that can cause your pet to develop cataracts at an earlier age - but clouding of the lenses is a normal part of the aging process in dogs and cats.
+As your pet gets older, you will notice a certain milkiness in it's eyes.
+These are the beginnings of cataracts.
+Cataracts are caused by a clouding of your pet's lenses.
+There are medical conditions that can cause your pet to develop cataracts at an earlier age - but clouding of the lenses is also a normal part of the aging process in dogs and cats.

 Nuclear (lenticular) Sclerosis/Senile Cataracts

 This is the most common form of cataract.
 It is the one you see in the photographs at the top of this page.

 All our pets develop these milky cataracts.
 It doesn't mean they are getting senile, just that the matrix of your pet's lenses no longer reflects light as it once did.
 Because much light still passes through these lenses, the pets can see considerably better than owners might expect.
 This is only true if no other degenerative changes have occurred in the pet's eyes - changes such as glaucoma or retinal damage.
 Common age-related cataracts are also called lenticular sclerosis.
 They are quite different from the cataracts that form in older people.
 You will begin to notice them when your dog is about seven and when your cat is a bit older.

 Senile cataracts almost always occur in both eyes simultaneously.
 Once they are pronounced, the pet’s eyes are often dilated (enlarged) because not enough light passes through to the retina.
 Instinctively dilating their eyes improves their vision in the house a bit.